bootphon/ABX-accent/abx-accent/scripts/prepare/data_splits/README.md

 run the script `python3 aesrc_gender_split.py`on your dataset  to get the Male/Female lists.

-  -`input : dataset path`.
+  - `input : dataset path`.
-  -`output :  an output file`, with all the sublist Male and Female for each accent. see the [aesrc_speakers_list.txt]() for the lists we got after the split.
+  - `output :  an output file`, with all the sublist Male and Female for each accent.

+see the [aesrc_speakers_list.txt]() for the lists we got after the split.

 - Data split process: